flapjack/flapjack-diner/README.md

 Options for all of **flapjack-diner**'s functions are organised as either:

-* Ids &emdash; One or more String or Integer values; or
+* Ids -- One or more String or Integer values; or
-* Parameters &emdash; One or more Hashes
+* Parameters -- One or more Hashes

 While these can be passed in in any order, the convention is that they will be ordered as listed above.